chocoCookie69/WebDev/README.md

     --connecting the app to the cloud server provided by the MongoDB.

-    --deploying the application to heroku.com
+    --deploying the application to https://id.heroku.com

 4)This project is mainly to highlight the knowledge gained about the back-end working of the application using server side frameworks.

-I thank Colt Steele who guided throughout this project.
+4)I thank Colt Steele who guided throughout this project.

+How to use:

+    --Run app.js file which acts as a server.

+    --install mongoDB and run mongo daemon on the background to manage the mongo database.

+    --Finally, go to local host on any browser.